-IDC's Canadian Telecom Market Drivers and Strategies service provides network service providers (NSPs) and IT vendors with executive-level insights into competitive, technological, and regulatory trends impacting the Canadian telecom services market.
-This service also offers unparalleled detail in sizing and forecasting market segments, insights into new opportunities, the NSP of the future, and advice based on end-user research.
+IDC's Canadian Telecom Market Drivers and Strategies service provides communications service providers (CSPs) and IT vendors with executive-level insights into competitive, technological, and regulatory trends impacting the Canadian telecom services market.
+This service also offers unparalleled detail in sizing and forecasting market segments, insights into new opportunities, drivers of the CSP of the future, and advice based on end-user research.

 Existing markets, including:

-- Broadband Internet access, including cable, DSL and fixed wireless, and WiMAX
+- Broadband Internet access, including cable, DSL, and fixed wireless

 - IP convergence and WAN data services